krishdev/bannerCarouselAngular/README.md

 ## License
-Animate.css is licensed under the MIT license. (http://opensource.org/licenses/MIT)
+Custom Banner Carousel - Angular is licensed under the MIT license. (http://opensource.org/licenses/MIT)

 ## Contribution
 Encourage improvements over Custom Banner Carousel.
 Would like to see the work on plunker before requesting a merge.
 Naming convensions should be camelCase.